10 Things Malaysians Would Be Embarrassed They Didn't Know About Mental Health

 Are you aware of this?
 Have you given proper weight to this person’s troubles, even if this person is you?
 Or have you instead, dismissed this person’s complaints as just complaints?
 Have you given this person your understanding and your kindness?
 Or have you been ignorant?
 Look closely.
 Look and see.

-Just like that, we discriminate.
+, we discriminate.
 It’s not our fault.
 Society has a way of instilling its values and beliefs in us without our control.
 But it will be undoubtedly our fault if we choose to remain ignorant when we have the choice to be informed.
 Reader, it is you I address.
 Now is the time to make that choice.
 Read on.

 2. The Problem is Real, and it is Deep